bridgecrew-perf6/deploy-ml-pipeline/README.md

 # deploy-ml-pipeline

-This Machine Learning pipeline trains a Random Forest model on Census data and deploys the best model using FastAPI and Heroku.
+This Machine Learning pipeline trains a Random Forest model to classify the salary of individuals (<=50K and >50K) using Census data.
+It also deploys the best model using FastAPI and Heroku.

 ## Contents of the project

+This project contains the following:

+* **data:** Data for training and testing the model.

 ## Running the project